Astro Filter: Photographing stars at night with a modified camera

 Astrophotography with a normal camera

-Astromodified camera vs Normal camera
+Astromodified camera vs. normal camera

 Even though the proportion of hydrogen in the universe is very large, the distribution is not uniform.
 There are objects in the night sky that emit a very small amount of H-alpha radiation and there are objects that emit almost exclusively in this range (e.g. some nebulae).
 Increased H-alpha sensitivity makes these areas visible on the images in the first place, resulting in a much more interesting and "colorful" image.
 What is not significantly improved by a conversion, however, is the basic sensitivity of the camera.
 Although theoretically more light reaches the sensor, the actual gain in overall brightness falls into the range below 1/3 EV.